simonjanssen/flow-like/apps/docs/src/content/docs/contributing/getting-started.md

 ## Code of Conduct

 We aim to maintain a welcoming community.
-Please adhere to our Code of Conduct (coming soon...) in all interactions.
+Please adhere to our [Code of Conduct](/contributing/code-of-conduct) in all interactions.

 ## How to Contribute